Current Programs and Registration:

 - 1st & 2nd grade: four-week skills camp.
 Program is led by the Owatonna Quarterback Club and the Owatonna High School football program.
 Players will run through stations learning the basic mechanics of football.
 No equipment is needed.
 Players will receive a shirt.

 - 3rd/4th & 5th/6th grade tackle program: Participants will learn the basic skills of tackling, blocking and play formations.
 Teamwork, equal play and sportsmanship are the core of this program.
 Coaches lead practices and controlled scrimmages during the week.
 Games are Saturday mornings and managed by officials.
 Helmets and jerseys are provided for use during the season.
-Players must provide football pants, mouthguard and shoes, cleats recommended.
+Players must provide football pants, shoulder pads, and mouthguard and athletic shoes (cleats recommended: no metal spikes).

 - Volleyball -